Charles Deering McCormick Library Research Grant

 - Applicants who are not awarded the grant in a specific year may resubmit in following years without prejudice.

-- An applicant may receive only one award for any one project as determined by the selection committee and NU Libraries
+- An applicant may receive only one award for any one project as determined by the selection committee and Northwestern Libraries

 - At the discretion of the selection committee and Northwestern University Libraries, the grant may be awarded to an individual applicant, a team, or divided among multiple applicants and/or teams.
 Further, if a suitable recipient is not identified among the applications received, we reserve the right to withhold the grant for that particular year.